kene111/foonda_task/README.md

 ### Repo Structure:

 1) main.py : This is the python file that plots the required graph.
+2) images : Contain images of the graph output of the working code.

 ### How to run the script: